A-Nama/HMO/README.md

 - Type out your idea if you prefer text
 - Transcription and content structuring using Gemini AI
 - Automatically organizes content into a 10-slide pitch deck
-- Converts the deck into a downloadable PDF
+- Converts the deck into a downloadable PPT
 - Uploads to Supabase storage
 - Returns a public link to the deck and stores metadata in a Supabase table